 The DES scheme is designed to:

 - Give people with disability greater confidence in the quality of results services achieve for them;

-- Ensure all services meet a set of Standards for Disability Employment and Enterprise Services (DEES);
+- Ensure all services meet a set of Standards for Disability Employment Services;

 - Make the assessment of quality more objective and measurable;

 - Reduce government intervention in the day to day operation of services; and

 - Support services to continually improve.

 The Quality Assurance System requires disability employment providers funded by the Department of Social Services to be assessed by an independent certification body.
 HDAA is an independent certifying body.
 Organisations must comply with, and demonstrate continuous improvement against the NSDS during the course of their assessment and certification to the Standards.